carpentries-incubator/lesson-gpu-programming/_episodes/07-shared_memory_and_synchronization.md

 {: .language-python}

 Everything as expected.
-We can now write equivalent code in CUDA.
+We can now write the equivalent code in CUDA.

 ~~~
 __global__ void histogram(const int * input, int * output)